Ashish-j0511/Smart_Code_Manager/README.md

 -Optimized for Linux environments, tested on Oracle Linux.

 ## 📜 Usage
-Enter a filename and description.
+-Enter a filename and description.
-Choose a programming language.
+-Choose a programming language.
-Click Create File to generate a pre-written template.
+-Click Create File to generate a pre-written template.
-The file will be saved inside the generated_files/ directory.
+-The file will be saved inside the generated_files/ directory.

 ## 📌 Supported Languages
 C (.c)